 What should I expect during Arup’s assessment day?

-Your assessment centre is usually held in the office where you will be working, so that you get a feel for the office (although this isn’t possible).
+Your assessment centre is usually held in the office where you will be working, so that you get a feel for the office (although this isn’t always possible).
 Aman says that you will have the opportunity to meet current graduates as well more senior professionals.
 It is likely that you will be given a tour of the office by current graduates.
 From what one candidate has said, the group exercise, your technical problem and tour are likely to last 30 minutes each, and your interview an hour.

 During the interview itself, you might be asked: